k3d-io/k3d/docs/usage/guides/exposing_services.md

 1. Create a cluster, mapping the ingress port 80 to localhost:8081

-    `k3d create cluster --api-port 6550 -p 8081:80@loadbalancer --workers 2`
+    `#!bash k3d create cluster --api-port 6550 -p 8081:80@loadbalancer --workers 2`

-  !!! note "NOTE"
+    !!! info "Good to know"
         - `--api-port 6550` is not required for the example to work.
 It's used to have `k3s`'s API-Server listening on port 6550 with that port mapped to the host system.
         - the port-mapping construct `8081:80@loadbalancer` means
             - map port `8081` from the host to port `80` on the container which matches the nodefilter `loadbalancer`
         - the `loadbalancer` nodefilter matches only the `masterlb` that's deployed in front of a cluster's master nodes
             - all ports exposed on the `masterlb` will be proxied to the same ports on all master nodes in the cluster

 2. Get the kubeconfig file

-    `export KUBECONFIG="$(k3d get-kubeconfig --name='k3s-default')"`
+    `#!bash export KUBECONFIG="$(k3d get-kubeconfig --name='k3s-default')"`

 3. Create a nginx deployment

-    `kubectl create deployment nginx --image=nginx`
+    `#!bash kubectl create deployment nginx --image=nginx`

 4. Create a ClusterIP service for it

-    `kubectl create service clusterip nginx --tcp=80:80`
+    `#!bash kubectl create service clusterip nginx --tcp=80:80`

-5. Create an ingress object for it with `kubectl apply -f` *Note*: `k3s` deploys [`traefik`](https://github.com/containous/traefik) as the default ingress controller
+5. Create an ingress object for it with `#!bash kubectl apply -f` *Note*: `k3s` deploys [`traefik`](https://github.com/containous/traefik) as the default ingress controller

     ```YAML